tedneward/Worldspine-DnD5e/Races/Tieflings.md

     npc.append(Feature("Infernal Legacy", f"You know the {spelllink('thaumaturgy')} cantrip."))

 def level3(npc):
-    npc.replace("Infernal Legacy", Feature("Infernal Legacy", f"You know the {spelllink('thaumaturgy')} cantrip.
+    npc.replace(Feature("Infernal Legacy", f"You know the {spelllink('thaumaturgy')} cantrip.
 You can cast the {spelllink('hellish rebuke')} spell as a 2nd-level spell.
 You use Charisma as your casting ability for this.", "long rest"))

 def level5(npc):
-    npc.replace("Infernal Legacy", Feature("Infernal Legacy", f"You know the {spelllink('thaumaturgy')} cantrip.
+    npc.replace(Feature("Infernal Legacy", f"You know the {spelllink('thaumaturgy')} cantrip.
 You can cast the {spelllink('hellish rebuke')} spell as a 2nd-level spell.
 You can cast the {spelllink('darkness')} spell.
 You use Charisma as your casting ability for these.", "long rest"))
 ```

 ```